McCallan Castles: Philadelphia Eagles

 Castles was signed by the Philadelphia Eagles as an undrafted free agent on May 3, 2024.
 He was also selected by the Memphis Showboats in the ninth round of the 2024 UFL draft on July 17.
 McCallan was waived with an injury designation on August 3.

 Los Angeles Chargers

 On October 15, 2024, Castles signed with the Los Angeles Chargers' practice squad.
 He signed a reserve/future contract with Los Angeles on January 13, 2025.
 On August 6, Castles was waived by the Chargers.

 Los Angeles Rams

 On August 11, 2025, Castles signed with the Los Angeles Rams.
 He was waived on August 24.

 Green Bay Packers

 On November 4, 2025, Castles signed with the Green Bay Packers' practice squad.
+He was placed on the practice squad's injured reserve list on January 1, 2026.
+Castles signed a reserve/future contract with Green Bay on January 12.

+On April 17, 2026, Castles was released by the Packers.
+He was re–signed by the Packers again on August 4.
+On August 30, 2026, Castles was waived with an injury designation as part of final roster cuts.